8 Amazing Fake Wood Flooring Options for 2023 | FlooringStores

 Engineered hardwood isn’t actually fake wood flooring.
 It is real wood.

-Nearly all of the best hardwood floor brands sell engineered wood as well as solid.
+Nearly all of the reputable hardwood floor brands sell engineered wood as well as solid.
 Plus, engineered options can be some of the most durable wood flooring around.
 In fact, we’d venture to say that some of the best hardwood floors in general are made of engineered wood.

 Suffice to say that engineered wood disadvantages are few and far between.